Skip to main content

 Plant combinations: Flower beds in sun, prairie gardens, naturalistic gardens, for naturalization, meadows, low maintenance planting, deer resistant plantings, or drier edges of rain gardens (or swales).

-Due to it's drought tolerance goes well with most of common native and non-native perennials and grasses - both on the drier side or slightly moist (medium, medium-moist).
+Due to it's drought tolerance it goes well with most common native and non-native perennials and grasses - both on the drier side or slightly moist (medium, medium-moist).
 Plant for the middle of the sunny bed.

 Picture copyright: US Perennials